Enterprise experience management platform with a dual focus on industry-leading software + hands-on service.

 Finally, be sure to thank employees for their time, participation, and feedback.
 They need to know their effort is appreciated.
 In turn, this helps keep participation rates up even when surveying frequently.
 Engaged employees want to know the results of surveys and see their feedback drive change.

 Let’s take another look at thinking through an intended goal associated with your employee surveys.
 As with any change initiative, and especially one that involves changing your culture based on the collective voice of your employees, consistent actions will be needed following the survey.

 Now, ask yourself: How long does it typically take to execute and fully implement organizational change—a day, a week, a month, a quarter?
 If you’re like many organizations creating alignment and executing a lasting change, it could take six months or longer.

-This isn’t to say organizations can’t initiate smaller changes more immediately, but too many changes at once lessens the chance of permanent impact and change.
+This isn’t to say organizations can’t initiate smaller changes more immediately, but too many changes at once lessen the chance of permanent impact and change.
 The answer to the question “How long does it take to enact change?” is a great guide to helping you determine your survey interval.
 After all, no one likes to be asked the same question they already answered without some sort of feedback/response to their previous response.